God of War (2018 video game): God of War: A Call from the Wilds

-God of War: A Call from the Wilds is a text-based game playable through Facebook Messenger.
-To help further promote God of War, Sony partnered with Facebook, Inc. to develop the play-by-web game, which released on February 1, 2018.
-Completing the game unlocks downloadable concept art.
-The short story follows Atreus on his first adventure in the Norse wilds.
+God of War: A Call from the Wilds was a text-based game that was only playable through Facebook Messenger.
+To help further promote God of War, Sony partnered with Facebook to develop the play-by-web game, which released on February 1, 2018.
+Completing the game unlocked downloadable concept art.
+The short story followed Atreus on his first adventure in the Norse wilds.
 After archery training and learning runes with his mother, Atreus ventures into the wilderness after telepathically hearing the voice of a dying deer; he finds it covered in blood and stays with it during its final moments.
 A couple of draugr appear and Atreus attempts to fight them but is injured.
 He is saved by his father, Kratos, who was out hunting.
 The two then battle a revenant before returning home.

 God of War: Mímir's Vision

 God of War: Mímir's Vision is a smartphone companion app that was released on April 17, 2018, for Apple and Android devices.
-Using alternate reality, it provides some background for the Norse setting of God of War.
+Using alternate reality, it provides a background for the Norse setting of God of War.